Voices for Change is a group run by and for people with brain injury who want to improve the justice system.

 - Run weekly peer support and decision-making meetings

 - Spoken to government about ABI and the justice system

 - Made a submission to the Disability Royal Commission

 - Spoken at a seminar on solitary confinement

 - Consulted on some research projects to improve the justice and legal systems

 - Spoken at the Australian Progress Fellowship about inclusion and self-advocacy

 - Met with Youth Justice to talk about our work

 - Started to reach out to new members to bring more people into the group

-- Right now we are talking with Victoria Police about how we can help train sworn police officers and recruits.
+- Right now we are volunteering with Victoria Police to help train sworn police officers and recruits.